-How do you create (E-commerce) Events in Google Tag Manager?
+How do you create (E-commerce) events in Google Tag Manager?

 In this blog, we will explain step by step how to create events in the web container in Google Tag Manager so that you can get better insight into the performance of your web shop/website and improve your marketing strategy to achieve more sales and growth.